-NMPA also permits conditional approval of certain medicines based on early phase China clinical trial data or only on foreign approval clinical data.
+NMPA also permits conditional approval of certain medicines based on early phase clinical trial data.
 Post-approval the applicant may need to conduct one or more post-market studies.
 The agency has done this for drugs that meet unmet clinical needs for life-threatening illnesses and also for drugs that treat orphan indications.
-In 2018, NMPA and NHC established a conditional approval program for drugs designated by the CDE that have been approved in the US, EU and Japan within the last ten years.
+In 2018, NMPA and NHC established special channels to review and approve new drugs urgently needed for clinical use that have been approved in the US, EU and Japan within the last ten years.